Gandhabba in a Human Body – an Analogy

 A Soldier in a Totally-Enclosed Military Tank

-2. Visualize a soldier operating a fully-enclosed military tank.
+2. Visualize a soldier operating a fully enclosed military tank.
 I do not even know whether such “totally-enclosed” military vehicles exist.
 But one can visualize it.
-Consider a tank that is essentially a big metal box without even a single window.
+Consider a tank (that is essentially a big metal box) without a single window.
 It has video cameras and microphones mounted on it to capture the scenes and sounds.
 It also has guns mounted on it that can shoot heavy artillery shells over long distances.

 • There is a sophisticated computer system that controls all those activities.
-The soldier makes the decisions on where to go, what to shoot at, etc.
+But the soldier decides where to go, what to shoot at, etc.

 • Now, suppose the computer system breaks down completely.
-The soldier is fully alive but he/she is incapable of knowing what is happening outside.
-He/she is also incapable of moving the tank or firing its guns.
-To someone looking from outside, it appears that the tank is “lifeless.”
+The soldier is fully alive, but he is incapable of knowing what is happening outside.
+He is also incapable of moving the tank or firing its guns.
+To someone looking from the outside, the tank appears “lifeless.”
 It is no different from a nearby rock.

 A Gandhabba inside a Physical Body

-3. In the same way, a gandhabba trapped inside a physical body cannot see, hear, taste, smell, or touch anything without the aid of the brain.
+3. Similarly, a gandhabba trapped inside a physical body cannot see, hear, taste, smell, or touch anything without the aid of the brain.

 • The physical body, just like the military tank, cannot “sense anything.”
 But it has a set of five “instruments” to interact with the external world (eyes, ears, tongue, nose, and body).

-• Then there is a brain, just like the onboard computer in the military tank, that controls those body parts.
+• The brain, analogous to the onboard computer in the military tank, controls those body parts per its gandhabba‘s instructions.
 It performs two types of tasks.
-(1) Process external signals coming through those five body parts and pass them to the gandhabba inside.
-(2) It also carries out the instructions given by the gandhabba to control those body parts.
-Thus the gandhabba speaks and controls body movements with the aid of the brain.
+(1) Process external signals coming through those five sensory instruments (eyes, ears, tongue, nose, and body) and pass them to the gandhabba inside.
+(2) It also carries out the instructions by the gandhabba to control those body parts.
+Thus, the gandhabba controls body movements with the aid of the brain.

-• In the case of extensive brain damage, the gandhabba will not be able to get any information from outside the body.
-It will also not be able to speak or move body parts either because those tasks are also accomplished by the brain.
+• In the case of extensive brain damage, the gandhabba cannot get any information from outside the body.
+It will also be unable to speak or move body parts because the brain accomplishes those tasks.

 • That is why a “brain-dead person” in a “vegetative state” shows no sign of life, as we will discuss.